 This record contains information specific to levonorgestrel used alone.
 Those with an interest in a combination oral contraceptive should consult the record entitled, "Contraceptives, Oral, Combined."

 Although nonhormonal methods are preferred during breastfeeding, progestin-only contraceptives such as levonorgestrel are considered the hormonal contraceptives of choice during lactation.
 Fair quality evidence indicates that levonorgestrel does not adversely affect the composition of milk, the growth and development of the infant or the milk supply.
 Expert opinion holds that the risks of progestin-only contraceptive products usually are acceptable for nursing mothers at any time postpartum.
 Some evidence indicates that progestin-only contraceptives may offer protection against bone mineral density loss during lactation, or at least not exacerbate it.

 The levonorgestrel IUD (Myrena) is recommended to be inserted at least 6 weeks postpartum and in some cases up to 12 weeks postpartum when uterine involution is complete.
 However, the American College of Obstetrics and Gynecology considers earlier insertion to be appropriate based on expert opinion.
 The World Health Association recommends that progestin-only intrauterine devices (IUDs) can be inserted before 48 hours postpartum and after 4 weeks postpartum, but should not have be inserted between 48 hours and 4 weeks postpartum.
 Three small, randomized studies on this point differed in their outcomes.
 Two found that early insertion did not adversely affect breastfeeding, and the other found that immediate IUD insertion markedly reduced the breastfeeding rate at 6 months postpartum.
-Based on the available evidence, expert opinion in the United States holds that the advantages of using progestin-only contraceptive products generally outweigh the theoretical or proven risks before 4 weeks postpartum.
+Based on the available evidence, current expert opinion in the United States holds that the advantages of using progestin-only contraceptive products generally outweigh the theoretical or proven risks before 4 weeks postpartum.
 However, it may be prudent to avoid administration of these products until lactation is well established.
 One large European cohort study published since the above recommendations found that breastfeeding at the time of IUD insertion increased the risk of uterine perforation.
 Another recent randomized trial found that the expulsion rate of the levonorgestrel IUD was unacceptably high in breastfeeding women.